asmaa-elfatayry/Parfum-Palm-Store/README.md

 # Perfume Palm Store

 Perfume Store is an e-commerce web application for buying and exploring a wide range of perfumes.
-Our platform offers a user-friendly interface and a diverse collection of perfumes to suit your preferences.
+Our platform offers a user-friendly interface and diverse perfumes to suit your preferences.
 Whether you're a perfume enthusiast or looking for the perfect gift, Perfume Store has you covered.

 ## Figma Prototype

-We started this project with a Figma prototype designed by [Amina].
+We started this project with a Figma prototype designed by [Amina](https://github.com/AminaZahra).
 You can view the Figma prototype [here](https://www.figma.com/proto/Oo1q1SJ2WafQdNrFfh3h7p/Untitled?page-id=0%3A1&type=design&node-id=0-79&viewport=503%2C3868%2C0.61&t=hfDJOAaQq1otWgIV-1&scaling=min-zoom).

 ## Table of Contents